cntm-dev/connectome-main/README.md

 - Golang supported operating system

 ## Get Ontology

 ### Get from release
 - You can download latest cntmology binary file with ` curl https://dev.cntm.io/cntmology_install | sh `.

-- You can download other version at [release page](https://github.com/cntmio/cntmology/releases).
+- You can download other versions at [release page](https://github.com/cntmio/cntmology/releases).

 ### Get from source code